Table of content

 The vendor has to explain that the budget may need adjustments as the project progresses and requirements change.
 If the stakeholders are well-informed about the development process, they may be more willing to provide additional money if required.

-Overlooking taxes
+Overlooking Taxes

 Aside from the cost of software development, a client may also have to pay taxes.
 Some companies get tax benefits, while others don’t, so this factor is easy to overlook.
 It may not have a crucial influence on budgeting decisions, but it can cause problems and eat away at the vendor’s profits.